 T-shirts: Short & Long Sleeve

-In addition to tank tops, T-shirts are another essential item to pack for your trip to Costa Rica.
+In addition to tank tops, shirts are another essential item to pack when visiting Costa Rica.
 They are lightweight, comfortable, and easy to wear in the warm and humid climate.

 Rash Guard

-If you plan on doing any kind of surfing, paddle boarding, or scuba diving, then don’t forget to add a rash guard to your Costa Rica packing list.
+Surfing in Costa Rica is one of the most popular water activities to try.
+If you plan on doing any kind of surfing, paddle boarding, or scuba diving, then don’t forget to add a rash guard to your packing list for Costa Rica.

 A rash guard is a type of athletic shirt that is made of quick-drying and lightweight fabric.
 It protects from the sun’s harmful UV rays and can also help prevent rashes and irritation caused by sand, saltwater, or surfboard wax.
 Look for a rash guard that fits comfortably and provides adequate coverage for your arms, chest, and back.
 Some rash guards may have built-in SPF protection, which can be helpful in reducing your sun exposure.